wilfredgithuka/ssc/content/blog/datascience.md

 ---

-After spending a good easter weekend becoming familiar with shapefiles in python basemap, it was clear that there was alot that I had to learn in order to map the schools well.
+After spending a good easter weekend becoming familiar with shapefiles in python basemap, it is clear that there was alot that I have to learn in order to map the schools well.

 This is a part of a series of posts of my project to map technical training schools according to the equipments that they have.
 I suggest you look at these posts then follow on to know what am talking about: